Most folks can find South Africa on a map. After all, if you can find Africa, you can find probably find the southern portion. Simple enough, right?

 Of course, it’s easy to get distracted by all the cyclists.
 So ya have to refocus back on the really cool canals that are intertwined throughout the city.

-But before ya know it…your back at bikes again…
+But before ya know it…you’re back at bikes again…

 The below is a bike parking garage just outside the central train station.
 Yes – that entire structure is filled with bikes (pictures inside/outside follow it).